o3de/o3de-multiplayersample-assets/Guides/ContentGuide.md

 With DCC tools, it's often beneficial for teams to utilize relative paths for asset references such as texture paths.
 This makes something like an encapsulated Gem more portable; it can be moved across projects, amongst teams and individuals, etc. This means that the Gem can be cloned anywhere locally (nested folder structure, even different drive letters) and not break reference paths when opened on someone else's machine.

 Blender works with relative paths, with the current scene file as the root.
-Maya by default, not so much, if a project root is not specified then it will store absolute paths, and this will break portability - leading to headaches for other users (each person, locally, has to repath/resolve file references.
-Ick.
-Lots of churn.)
+Maya doesn't by default.
+If a project root is not specified then it will store absolute paths, and this will break portability, leading to headaches for other users.
+Each person, locally, has to repath/resolve file references, causing lots of churn and extra work.
 We can do better.

 ## Maya